 - Third, guess the level of intensity of the feeling on a scale of 0 to 10, where 0 is no intensity at all and 10 is extremely intense.

 - Next, if your intensity is an 8 or above, begin Tapping on all the Basic Recipe points without words.
 As you Tap, notice where you are, notice the air temperature, feel where your body is in contact with the surface supporting you, notice the color of the walls around you as you Tap from point to point.
 (See the Basic Recipe post for a reminder of the Tapping point locations.)

 - After a few rounds of Tapping on all the points without words, notice if your feelings have changed and estimate the level of intensity again.
 If your intensity is still an 8 or above, continue Tapping without words for a few more rounds.

 - Once you are a 7 or below, start Tapping using the Basic Recipe and include the setup statements and reminder phrases for as many rounds as you need to get your intensity as close to 0 as possible.

 - When you are Tapping, use very specific words to describe exactly what you are feeling and where you are feeling it in your body.

 - Take a slow, calming breath and notice how you feel.
 Repeat the Tapping sequence if the feelings or their locations have changed or are still intense.

 After Tapping, you should feel calmer, relaxed, and more focused.
 You’ll feel more in control and less overwhelmed so you can clearly decide what your next best action is.

-If this has prompted questions about exactly how to use breathing and Tapping to release feelings of stress and overwhelm, schedule a free 15-minute talk with me.
-I look forward to talking with you!
+If this has prompted questions about exactly how to use breathing and Tapping to release feelings of stress and overwhelm, I’m here!

 Keep Calm and Tap On!